vmware-archive/aws-pcf-quickstart/README.md

     - Some config file outside of formation script?
     - Don't really want user to input, but want some tested / vetted version close to latest
 * How will we grab the tile out of s3 bucket?
 Nervous about making it public.
 Also, bucket is in Jeenal's account.
 Some other place
+* boto3.client - work out some failure modes and retry secenarios

 # Changes to cloud-formation template: